Which of the following is not a characteristic of a strong acid? | Channels for Pearson+

 1

-Understand the concept of a strong acid: A strong acid is one that completely ionizes in solution, meaning it donates all of its available protons to the solvent, typically water.
+Understand the concept of a strong acid: A strong acid is one that completely ionizes in solution, meaning it dissociates fully into its ions.

-Consider the pKa value: The pKa value is a measure of the acidity of a substance.
-Strong acids have low pKa values because they readily donate protons, making them more acidic.
+Recognize that strong acids donate protons easily.
+This is a fundamental characteristic of acids, as they are proton donors according to the Brønsted-Lowry acid definition.

-Evaluate the pH value: pH is a measure of the hydrogen ion concentration in a solution.
-Strong acids typically result in solutions with low pH values because they increase the concentration of hydrogen ions.
+Recall the relationship between pH and acidity: pH is a measure of the hydrogen ion concentration in a solution.
+Strong acids have a high concentration of hydrogen ions, resulting in a low pH value.

-Analyze the ionization behavior: Strong acids completely ionize in solution, meaning they dissociate fully to release protons, which is a key characteristic of strong acids.
+Understand the concept of pKa: pKa is the negative logarithm of the acid dissociation constant (Ka).
+A low pKa value indicates a strong acid, as it suggests the acid dissociates easily.

-Identify the incorrect characteristic: A high pH value is not characteristic of a strong acid, as strong acids result in low pH values due to the high concentration of hydrogen ions they produce.
+Identify the characteristic that does not fit: A high pH value is not a characteristic of a strong acid, as strong acids typically have low pH values due to their high hydrogen ion concentration.

 Watch next